Cho Yong-pil

-Cho Yong-pil (born March 21, 1950) is a South Korean singer-songwriter who is considered one of the most influential figures in South Korean popular music (K-pop).
-He debuted as a member of the rock band Atkins in 1968 and made his solo debut with the hit single "Come Back to Busan Port" in 1976.
+Cho Yong-pil (born March 21, 1950) is a South Korean singer-songwriter.
+Dubbed the "King of Pop" of South Korea, he is considered one of the most influential figures in the country popular music genre, K-pop.
+Over a five-decade career, his songs have ranked number one on local music charts in the 1970s, 1980s, 1990s and 2010s.

+Born in Hwaseong, Cho debuted as a member of the rock band Atkins in 1968 and made his solo debut with the hit single "Come Back to Busan Port" in 1976.
 Cho has released 19 solo albums and has remained consistently popular during his 50-year career.
-Nicknamed the "King of Pop" of South Korea, his songs have ranked number one on South Korean music charts in the 1970s, 1980s, 1990s and 2010s.
-He was recognized with the Eungwan Order of Cultural Merit for his enormous impact on the South Korean pop music scene.
+He was recognized with the Eungwan Order of Cultural Merit for his enormous impact on the country pop music scene.
 He was selected as Singer of the Year and his song "Bounce" was selected as Song of the Year in the surveys conducted by Gallup Korea in 2013.

 Career

 1950–1967: Early years

 Cho Yong-pil was born in Songsan-myeon, Hwaseong, South Korea, on March 21, 1950 and spent part of his childhood in Seoul.
 He and actor Ahn Sung-ki were schoolmates at the now-defunct Kyungdong Middle School in Seoul and remained friends even though they attended different high schools.
 When Cho was seven, he happened to listen to Ray Charles playing the harmonica, and this inspired the young Cho to become a musician.